Jesús Guerrero Galván

-Jesús Guerrero Galván (b.
-June 1, 1910 – d.
-May 11.
+Jesús Guerrero Galván (June 1, 1910 – May 11.
 1973) was a Mexican artist, a member of the Mexican muralism movement of the early 20th century.
 He began his career in Guadalajara but moved to Mexico City to work on mural projects in the 1930s for the Secretaría de Educación Pública and Comisión Federal de Electricidad In addition, he did easel paintings, with major exhibitions in the United States and Mexico.
 In 1943, he was an artist-in-residence for the University of New Mexico, painting the mural Union of the Americas Joined in Freedom, considered to be one of his major works.
 Guerrero Galván was accepted as a member of the Salón de la Plástica Mexicana.

 Life

 Guerrero Galván was born in Tonalá, Jalisco, in 1910, to a poor farming family of Purépecha origin.
 At an early age, he showed a talent for drawing and received full support from his family to pursue art, and studied drawing in Guadalajara as a child.

 He traveled with his mother and sister to the United States just before he turned 15.
 The family's economic situation was very difficult and the struggle to survive affected his health.
 He contracted tuberculosis and never fully recovered.
 Just before his fifteenth birthday, he traveled to the United States with his mother and sister.
 During his stay, he drew on sidewalks with pieces of charcoal while working at a food stand.
 One day, a couple was impressed with this work and got him a scholarship to study at the Fine Arts School in San Antonio.

 When the family returned to Mexico, he entered the Guadalajara workshop of José Vizcarra working there from 1923 to 1924.
 Vizcarra required his students to copy reproductions of Raphael and Gerardo Murillo and draw perspective s of colonial buildings and nudes.
 This training influenced his later work and kept admiration for the masters of the Renaissance through is life.
 He also respected and admired Mesoamerican culture and art, Mexican portraits of the 19th century, the nationalism of Mexican muralism and the production of Picasso as well.

 While still in Guadalajara, he discovered the Bohemian Circle, which was one of the precursors of the Mexican muralism movement.
 Development of alternative schools for artists was also happening as old attitudes about art were being questioned and Guerrero Galván finished his schooling at one of them, the Escuela Libre de Pintura in Guadalajara.